ovh/public-cloud-examples/use-cases/wordpress-k8s-mysql/README.md

 ## Requirements

 You need the following:
 * [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/) installed.
-In the instructions below, we are using the former.
-If you use the latter, you will need to update the commands accordingly !
+In the instructions below, we use the first option.
+If you use the second, you will need to update the commands accordingly.
 * an [OVHcloud Public cloud project](https://www.ovhcloud.com/en/public-cloud/)
 * OVHcloud API credentials
     * [EU](https://www.ovh.com/auth/?onsuccess=https%3A%2F%2Fwww.ovh.com%2Fauth%2FcreateToken%2F%3F)